patrickm663/twoduko/README.md

 ## TODO
 - [ ] Pretty-print the gameboard
+- [ ] Add a Dockerfile so Dub isn't a requirement
 - [ ] Colour-code player moves to make it easier to track
 - [ ] Update the board printout logic to support nxm grids
 - [ ] Begin work on an 'AI' that doesn't just make random moves